Leomjson/GTPS-HTTPS/README.md

 ## Building
-Download Visual Studio: https://visualstudio.microsoft.com/vs/ Then run https.snl and click the **build** tab on the top part of the VS IDE, then click:
+Download Visual Studio: https://visualstudio.microsoft.com/vs/ Then run https.sln and click the **build** tab on the top part of the VS IDE, then click:

 ![image](https://user-images.githubusercontent.com/89754898/213894642-38242ef9-794d-49ae-a4ac-e13b463a3063.png)